reapp/reapp/README.md

 ### What is it?

 Reapp isn't a framework, it's just a collection of packages that work well together.
-On top of that, it's a CLI that does exactly three things:
+On top of that, it's a CLI that bootstraps and runs your app.

-- `reapp new`: Creates a new app for you
-- `reapp run`: Runs a [reapp-structured](#structure) app
-- `reapp build`: Builds a reapp-structured app into ./build

 We have another section explaining more of the high level thought behind Reapp, you can [skip to it now](#why) if you'd like.